-Lake Baikal in Siberia freezes over but the water is so clear that you can see an astounding 130 feet below you.
+Lake Baikal in Siberia freezes over but the water is so clear that you can see 130 feet below you.
 Wind, temperature differences, frost and sun in the ice crust cause cracks and ice hummocks to form.

 The elephant rock formation in Valley of Fire State Park in Nevada - A strange natural sandstone rock formation resembling an elephant.